lhoursquentin/sed-bin/README.md

 compile it and have a resulting binary with the same behavior as the original script.

-Now since the translator from sed to C is written is sed, we should be able to translate the translator, compile it and then be able to use the compiled version to translate other sed scripts.
+Now since the translator from sed to C is written in sed, we should be able to translate the translator, compile it and then be able to use the compiled version to translate other sed scripts.